 Any information would be greatly appreciated.
 Ed.

 A.My suspicion is that this is a combination of several issues.
 First, the numbness that you noticed suggests that your shoes may not fit as well as they might, or that the way your sole hits the shoe is putting pressure on one of the plantar nerves.
-Hot foo/numb foot is a common problem for some cyclists, and can occur even with good fitting shoes - being related to how the pressure of pedalling is distributed across the bottom of your foot.
+Hot foo/numb foot is a common problem for some cyclists, and can occur even with good fitting shoes - being related to how the pressure of pedaling is distributed across the bottom of your foot.
 Add in poorly fitting shoes or a foot that needs an insert or custom footbeds to even out the pressure and you are on your way.
 And it sounds as if you have a fairly aggressive training program (remember the 10% per week increase in training per week that I mentioned as being the best to minimize overuse injuries?) and the problem is aggravated.
 Back off a little on the riding and consider an insert (custom or otherwise).
 Let me know what happens.

 The position of your cleats on your cycling shoes determines the comfort of your feet, ankles, knees, hips and back.
 Once you clip into your pedals, the path that your leg "tracks" during the pedal stroke is locked in, and misaligned cleats send stress up from your foot up your leg to your low back with every pedal stroke.